everythingfunctional/veggies/README.md

 An assertion is simply something to make sure that your code is behaving as expected.
 There are multiple assert functions provided to check a variety of types of values.
-They all return a value of type `Result_t` that can be returned by your test function.
-Additionally, `Result_t` values can be combined using the `.and.` operator to allow you to make multiple assertions within your test and return the results of all of them.
+They all return a value of type `result_t` that can be returned by your test function.
+Additionally, `result_t` values can be combined using the `.and.` operator to allow you to make multiple assertions within your test and return the results of all of them.
 Additionally, the `succeed` and `fail` functions are provided for situations where the provided assertions aren't quite